fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 }
 ```

-But as a React inline style object it would look like this:
+But as a React inline-style object it would look like this:

 ```js
 {